benbodhi/nftcsv/README.md

     `python3 getlist.py`

-3. The script will prompt you to select a folder and file name to save the `nfts.csv` file.
-You can either choose a custom location and file name or press 'Cancel' to use the default Downloads folder and file name.
+3. The script will prompt you to select a folder and file name to save the `nfts.csv` file for each wallet address.
+You can either choose a custom location and file name or press 'Cancel' to cancel the operation.

-4. A second prompt will appear, allowing you to choose a folder and file name for the `token_reference.csv` file.
+4. The script will then prompt you to select a folder and file name for the `token_reference.csv` file for each wallet address.
 It defaults to the folder chosen for the `nfts.csv` file.
-You can either choose a custom location and file name or press 'Cancel' to use the default folder and file name.
+You can either choose a custom location and file name or press 'Cancel' to cancel the operation.

-5. Once the script has completed, the NFT and Token Reference CSV files will be saved to the chosen locations.
+5. Once the script has completed, the NFT and Token Reference CSV files will be saved to the chosen locations for each wallet address.
 The terminal will display the file paths of the saved CSV files.

 ## License